liddija/Docs_as_code/concept-stubs.md

 The Markdown file `install-oneagent-linux.md` references concept, entity, and runbook IDs that follow Dynatrace's naming convention (`dt.concept.*`, `dt.entity.*`, `dt.runbook.*`).

-In a production context engineering practice, these IDs would resolve to canonical records in Dynatrace's **Semantic Dictionary** — the single source of truth for product concepts and telemetry entities.
+In a production context engineering practice, these IDs would resolve to canonical records — the single source of truth for product concepts.

-This file is illustrative: it lists the IDs used in this prototype and the shape of record each would carry in the Semantic Dictionary.
-The actual definitions, ownership, and lifecycle rules would be owned by Information Development and Product, not by this prototype.
+This file is strickly illustrative.

 ---